Home » Read & Learn » Marketing » My Annual Review: Random Thoughts on 2024 and Tips for 2025

 WordPress Theme and Plugins Review

 At the end of each year, I thoroughly review all my site’s plugins to ensure they keep up with WordPress.
-While some plugins do not require updating with each WordPress update and will still function without issue, I prefer to have plugins that are clearly paid attention to.
+While some plugins do not require updating with each WordPress update and will still function without issue, I prefer to have plugins that are paid attention to.

 Words of Wisdom: